PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 **Fish:**

 I was surprised to learn that pet fish can eat treats from the garden.
-You might want to research all of the things fish can eat, but some produce they can eat are cucumber, lettuce, carrots, pieces of pumpkin, apples, pears, berries, and zucchini.
+You might want to research all of the things that different types of fish can eat, but some produce fish can eat (according to research online, I am not a fish expert) are cucumber, lettuce, carrots, pieces of pumpkin, apples, pears, berries, and zucchini.
 Word on the internet says to avoid oranges and watermelon.

 Peter, the creator of [Planter, ](https://planter.garden/)gives his fish red lettuce that has bolted.
 They love it!